zydou/arti/doc/dev/notes/hssvc-high-level-apis.md

-For some purposes we'd like to have an "ephemeral" onion service: this amounts to one where we don't store anything on disk and instead the caller takes reponsibility for key management and persistence.
+For some purposes we'd like to have an "ephemeral" onion service: this amounts to one where we don't store anything on disk and instead the caller takes responsibility for key management and persistence.

 Would this be as simple as providing an alternative API like this?